oliviacbishop/furesearch/README.md

 ## Tutorials and instructions:

-* How to manage GitHub Issues:
+* How to use GitHub Issues: https://github.com/ChiaraPalladino/furesearch/issues/5
-* How to use the Project Management page:
+* How to use the Project Management page: https://github.com/ChiaraPalladino/furesearch/blob/main/Using%20FU%20Research%20Project%20Management.md